gut brain axis connection digestion mood and mental health

 Your Gut: More Than Just Digestion

-The gut is often referred to as the second brain — and for good reason.
-It produces key neurotransmitters such as serotonin, dopamine, and GABA, all of which impact your mood, stress response, and sleep cycles.
+The gut is often referred to as the “second brain,” and for good reason.
+It produces key neurotransmitters such as serotonin, dopamine, and GABA; all of which influence mood, stress response, and sleep.

-In fact, around 95% of the body’s serotonin is found in the gut, primarily in the cells lining your intestines.
-That means your gut isn’t just digesting food — it’s playing a direct role in emotional balance, sleep quality, and how your body manages stress.
+In fact, around 95% of the body’s serotonin is produced in the gut, primarily in the cells lining your intestines.
+This means your gut plays a critical role in:

-When the Gut-Brain Connection is Out of Balance
+Signs Your Gut-Brain Axis Is Out of Balance

 • Heightened anxiety or low mood